greglinch/sourcelist/to-do-list.md

 	* about
 	* search page?

-* rename app in Google so it matches if people login with oauth
+* rename app in Google API console so it matches if people login with oauth

 # QUESTIONS